Philosophy of Vegetarian

 Those who decide to follow the guidelines of strict vegetarianism know that they must look for foods that substitute the contribution of proteins that are essential for their health.
 If you are going to start a vegetarian diet you should know how to know a variety of these foods.

-In general, cereals such as rice, oats, corn, and nuts are foods that are a source of energy and protein for our body.
+In general, cereals such as rice, oats, corn, and nuts are foods that are a source of energy and protein for our bodies.
 However, beyond these foods there are also alternatives that you may not have thought of including in your diet:

 Tofu and Soy